AndreasBriese/bloom/README.md

 ## bloom filter for go/golang
+===

 package implements a fast bloom filter with a []bool as 'bit'-set and JSONMarshal/JSONUnmarshal to store/reload the filter after casting it to []uint8.

 ===

 This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
-(you might use permut.py for the preparation of the file "words.txt") Nonetheless bloom should work with any other form of entries.
+Nonetheless bloom should work with any other form of entries.

 provides 32bit and 64bit boolsets for smaller or larger entry volumes.
 32bit - bloom' s hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html